Meet Our National Geographic Experts

 • Read an interview with Ford.

-Italian photographer Gianluca Colla has traveled and photographed around the world, from the Arctic Circle to Africa’s deserts to the Amazon.
-He has covered a diverse range of topics including the secrets of the longest-living centenarians in the world, a lost Da Vinci painting, and the hidden mummies of Sicilian crypts.
-His work has been published in National Geographic magazine, Condè Naste, Newsweek, New York Times, and Washington Post.
-Gianluca will join our Italy expedition.
+Gianluca Colla has traveled and photographed around the world, from the Arctic Circle to Africa’s deserts and from the Amazon to the streets of London.
+He has covered a diverse range of topics including the secrets of the longest-living centenarians in the world, a lost Da Vinci painting, and hidden mummies in Sicilian crypts.
+His work has appeared in numerous publications, including National Geographic magazine, Condé Nast Traveler, Newsweek, the New York Times, and the Washington Post.
+Gianluca will lead the London photography workshop.

 Conservationist Marc Brody is a National Geographic grantee for his work to restore giant Panda habitats in China.
 Senior advisor to the Wolong Nature Reserve in Sichuan, Marc founded Panda Mountain, a (nongovernmental organization (NGO) entrusted by the Wolong administration to manage a panda conservation center and a sustainability initiative for indigenous villagers.
 Marc has also managed the U.S.-China Environmental Fund, an environmental NGO, in China for nearly 20 years.
 When not working in Wolong, Marc is actively restoring an oak savanna and prairie on his land near Madison, Wisconsin.
 Marc will join both departures of the China expedition in Sichuan Province.